wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

    * Relative question: [Will the one with USB-C plug work?](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/20) Short answer, I don't know.
 You can buy one and try if you want to.
    * Alternative [Lenovo USB Dock](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/13#issuecomment-507499718), a dock by Lenovo and I suppose it might work as well, but I am not sure as it has not ben tested. (cr. darkal)
    * However, it has its own limitations of [not being able to scale 4K into 1080P with 60FPS](http://assets.displaylink.com/live/downloads/release-notes/f1303_DisplayLink+USB+Graphics+Software+for+macOS+5.1-Release+Notes.txt).
 This is a known issue and we can only hope future update fix this.
+* Camera Issue:
+   * There is an [issue](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/33#issuecomment-514062099) that macOS would use the integrated IR camera to make video calls which does not quite work.
+   * This is fixed in v10.15.0.1.2, credit to flymin and kk1987.
 * [System Report](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/SPEC.md): If you want to see system specs.
 * More Hackintosh EFI Resource:
    * [Hackintosh Laptop Index](https://github.com/daliansky/Hackintosh): EFI for other laptop might help as a useful reference.
 Navigate to here if you need more reference from other laptops.
 Note: The word “链接” in Chinese means “link” so click on it it will take you to the repo you are looking for.